fent/node-ytdl-core/README.md

 * Private (if you have access, requires [cookies](example/cookies.js))
 * Rentals (if you have access, requires [cookies](example/cookies.js))

-Generated download links are valid for 6 hours, for the same IP address.
+Generated download links are valid for 6 hours.

 ## Handling Separate Streams